 Because Tabletop Role Playing Games need not encourage Violence: If an encounter is engaged and resolved without a single attack, the Experience Points designated to this encounter is doubled.
 This might not be possible at every encounter, especially random encounters that the party can just pass on by, but is possible for some conflicts.

 Short Rests are 15 Minutes long to an hour.
 Long Rests are 8 Hours.
 All the other legal mechanics related to rests apply.

-Long Rests heal to max HP and regain up to half your total Hit Dice.
+Long Rests heal to their max HP and regain up to half of there total Hit Dice.

 Skill Proficiency Matters